We will be closing at 4:30pm on the 1st of July - enjoy the football!

 Tax band40%

-Indicative only.
-Based on HMRC published BIK rates for zero-emission cars.
-Excludes any optional extras added to P11D value.
+Indicative only, based on HMRC published BIK rates for zero-emission cars.
 Confirm your personal position with your employer or accountant.

 Who is eligible for a salary sacrifice electric car scheme?

-Most employees on PAYE can join, provided they earn enough to stay above the National Living Wage after the sacrifice deduction.
-Some employers set a minimum service period (for example, three or six months).
-Directors of limited companies can usually take part too, as long as they receive a salary through PAYE.
-If you're self-employed with no salary, or paid only through dividends, a salary sacrifice scheme won't work — but a business lease or personal contract hire might suit you instead.
-Our team can talk through which route fits your situation.
-HMRC guidance on salary sacrifice and PAYE.
+Most employees on PAYE can join, provided they earn enough to stay above the National Living Wage after the deduction.
+Some employers set a minimum service period.
+Directors of limited companies can usually take part too, as long as they take a salary through PAYE.
+If you're self-employed with no salary, or paid only through dividends, salary sacrifice won't work — but a business lease or personal contract hire might suit you instead.

-Most salary sacrifice providers bundle everything into one fixed monthly payment: the car lease, comprehensive insurance, road tax (VED), routine servicing, maintenance, tyres and breakdown cover.
-Some also include early termination protection if you leave your job unexpectedly.
-Fuel or charging costs are not included, but home-charging an EV is still far cheaper per mile than petrol.
-The exact package varies by provider, so it's worth checking the specifics before you sign.
+Most providers bundle everything into one fixed monthly payment: the car lease, comprehensive insurance, road tax, routine servicing, maintenance, tyres and breakdown cover.
+Some also include early-termination protection.
+Fuel or charging isn't included, but home-charging an EV is still far cheaper per mile than petrol.
+The exact package varies by provider, so check the specifics before you sign.

 How are the tax and NI savings calculated?

-The monthly lease cost is deducted from your gross salary before income tax and National Insurance are applied.
-Because you're being taxed on a lower amount, you pay less tax and NI overall.
-In addition, the car is taxed as a Benefit-in-Kind (BIK) based on its list price and CO2 emissions.
-For a fully electric car, the BIK rate is just 3% in 2025/26, rising gradually to 9% by 2029/30.
-That means a £40,000 EV attracts only £1,200 of taxable benefit — a 40% taxpayer pays just £480/year.
-A petrol equivalent could cost ten times as much in company car tax.
-HMRC guidance on salary sacrifice and PAYE.
+The lease cost is taken from your gross salary before income tax and National Insurance, so you pay less of both.
+The car is then taxed as a Benefit-in-Kind on its list price.
+For a fully electric car the BIK rate is just 4% in 2026/27, rising gradually to 9% by 2029/30 — so a £40,000 EV attracts only £1,600 of taxable benefit, meaning a 40% taxpayer pays about £640 a year.
+A petrol equivalent could cost many times more.

 Can company directors use salary sacrifice for an EV?

-Yes — if you take a salary through PAYE, directors can participate in the same way as any other employee.
-In fact, many directors find it particularly attractive because the combination of corporation tax relief on the employer's side, plus low personal BIK tax, makes an electric company car very efficient.
-If you're paid mainly through dividends with little or no PAYE salary, the scheme may not be available to you, but a company lease or outright purchase could still offer significant tax advantages.
-We can put you in touch with a specialist who understands director-specific rules.
+Yes — if you take a salary through PAYE, directors can participate like any other employee.
+Many directors find it especially attractive because corporation tax relief on the employer's side, plus low personal BIK, makes an electric company car very efficient.
+If you're paid mainly through dividends with little PAYE salary, the scheme may not be available, but a company lease or outright purchase could still offer significant tax advantages.

 Is salary sacrifice better than a personal lease or PCP?

 For most employed drivers, yes.
-A personal lease or PCP is paid from your net (after-tax) income, whereas salary sacrifice comes out of your gross (pre-tax) salary.
-That difference alone often saves 30–60% on the equivalent monthly cost, depending on your tax bracket.
-You also avoid the large upfront deposit that many personal finance deals require.
-The trade-off is that you don't own the car at the end; it's a lease.
-If ownership is important to you, or you're not employed on PAYE, a personal PCP or HP deal may still be the better fit.
+A personal lease or PCP is paid from your net (after-tax) income, whereas salary sacrifice comes from your gross (pre-tax) salary — that alone often saves 30–60% on the equivalent monthly cost, and you avoid the large upfront deposit many personal deals need.
+The trade-off is you don't own the car at the end.
+If ownership matters, or you're not on PAYE, a personal PCP or HP deal may fit better.

 What happens if I leave my job or the scheme ends early?

 It depends on the provider and your employer's policy.
-Some schemes include early termination protection that covers you if you resign, are made redundant, or go on long-term sick leave.
-Without that protection, you may be liable for the remaining lease payments.
+Some schemes include early-termination protection covering resignation, redundancy or long-term sick leave.
+Without it, you may be liable for the remaining payments.
 The car is tied to your employment, so if you leave you typically hand it back or transfer it to a personal lease.
-Always read the early termination terms before signing up.
-If you're unsure, ask us — we can explain the key clauses to look out for.
+Always read the early-termination terms before signing up.

 anycolourcar.com